angulardart/site-angulardart/src/angular/tutorial/toh-pt1.md

 Before you can use any Angular directives in a template, you need to list them in the `directives` argument of your component's `@Component` annotation.
-Although you can list directives individually, it is sometimes more convenient to include a group of related directives, like the [form directives][formDirectives], in one go (note the new import statement):
+You can add directives individually, or for convenience you can add the [formDirectives][] list (note the new import statement):

 <?code-excerpt "lib/app_component.dart (directives)" title?>
 ```